 7. The Treasure Collective

 The Treasure Collective is a Singapore-based fashion rental platform that provides subscription-based & ad-hoc leasing of clothing and accessories from members.
-It offers a sustainable and holistic managed-wardrobe solution – not just for an evening or special occasion-wear but also for daily choices.
+It also offers a sustainable and holistic managed-wardrobe solution – not just for an evening or special occasion-wear but also for daily choices.

 8. Just Borrowed

 Just Borrowed is a rental platform for like-minded individuals to maximize their wardrobe and extend their lifespan by renting.
 Cutting out the middle person, Just Borrowed is letting lenders and renters build a community while getting paid to make fashion circular!

 9. THAT BAG I WANT